 I am writing this because every week I meet someone who might benefit from a change of diet, but who…

 …has no idea where to start…

 Recently when presenting with slightly raised blood pressure (151/90) my GP tried to scare me into taking medication that would only (possibly) ameliorate my symptoms, with zero effect on the underlying cause, and to scare me out of doing any exercise at all.
 I am not exaggerating; her emphasis of the possibility of my experiencing a stroke in bed led to many fretful nights of phantom symptoms.
-Fortunately I am as aware of the Nocebo Effect as I am of the Placebo Effect, and in time the fears she triggered in me faded away.
+Fortunately I am as aware of the Nocebo Effect as I am of the Placebo Effect, and in time the fears her behaviour had triggered in me faded away.